nelsonfigueroa/nelson.cloud/content/posts/2022_06_12_finding_AWS_resources_by_ip_address.md

 ### In the AWS Console

 To identify other AWS resources (such as Lambdas) based on IP address, you can search for the corresponding ENI.
-This works using a private IP address.
 In the AWS Console, browse to the EC2 console and click on Network Interfaces on the left hand side.
-Then search by "Primary private IPv4 address".
+Then search by "Primary private IPv4 address" (or "Public IPv4 address" if you want to search by a public IP address).

 {{< figure src="/finding_aws_resources_by_ip_address/eni_search.png" alt="Results after searching for Elastic Network Interface using a private IP address" >}}

-You can then poke around through the ENI details to figure out what resource is associated with the private IP address.
+You can then poke around through the ENI details to figure out what resource is associated with the IP address.

 ### Using the AWS CLI